lip6/pnmlframework/README.md

 Download PNML Framework
 =======================

-- Latest stable release from its [companion web site](http://pnml.lip6.fr).
+- Latest stable release from its [companion web site](http://pnml.lip6.fr/downloads.html).
-- Latest build is deployed on the [gh-pages of this repository](https://lip6.github.io/pnmlframework/)
+- Latest build is deployed on the [gh-pages of this repository](https://lip6.github.io/pnmlframework/).
+The deployed build is structured as an Eclipse update site ([have a look at it](https://github.com/lip6/pnmlframework/tree/gh-pages)).